 College In The Schools

-The College in the Schools (CIS) program delivers introductory-level University of Minnesota credit courses to advanced juniors and seniors.
-CIS courses are taught at EPHS during the regular school day.
-CIS Level courses are available for: French, German, and Spanish.
+The College in the Schools (CIS) program delivers introductory-level University of Minnesota, Minnesota State University - Mankato, St. Cloud State, University of Iowa, Normandale, and Hennepin Technical College credit courses to advanced juniors and seniors.
+CIS courses are taught at EPHS during the regular school day, and a student can earn both college and high school credit.

 Post Secondary Enrollment Options